 Challenge number Detail of challenge 1 A significant proportion of our PP children demonstrate low levels of resilience in their learning.
 Their ability to be independent is hindered by low self-esteem and lack of confidence in their own ability to take control of their learning.
 Our PP cohort have significantly more vulnerable learners who find it difficult to express themselves emotionally, which has a negative effect on their wellbeing and ability to establish strong friendships.
-53% of pupils receiving TIS support are PP children.
 2 A significant proportion of our PP children have vocabulary gaps and poor oral skills, minimising progress in reading and other subjects, limiting future attainment and prospects.
 3 Many of our PP children have more limited life experiences than their peers, making it more difficult for them to access a curriculum that has limited relevance to them and lowering aspirations.
 4 Attendance of the PP group is lower than that of non-PP children across all classes.
-34% of our PP group are persistent absentees.